-Our interest in South of France started with a day trip to Ax la thermes from Barcelona Spain.
-Southern France is sprinkled with old world charm, cobblestone lanes, and beautiful fields and countryside.
-Here are the 10 best places in South of France that are worth adding to your bucket-list.
+Our interest in the South of France started with a day trip to Ax les Thermes from Barcelona Spain.
+Southern France is sprinkled with old-world charm, cobblestone lanes, and beautiful fields and countryside.
+Here are the 10 best places in South of France that are worth adding to your bucket list.

 10 Best Places in South of France for your bucket list

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.